Ben Barnes (Texas politician): Real estate

-Lobbying and business career
+Lobbying and business

 In the late 1990s, Barnes began working with GTECH Corporation, a company that operated lotteries in 37 states including Texas.
 Barnes is the founder of the Ben Barnes Group (formerly known as Entrecorp), a business consulting and real estate development firm offering expertise in crisis management, legislative processes and strategy, legal issues, and public-private partnerships.
 Clients range from major Fortune 500 companies to small family-owned businesses, as from a variety of both international and domestic industries.
 The Ben Barnes Group maintains offices in Washington, D.C., New York City, and Austin, Texas.
-He is noted for his success and insider relations in Washington D.C. and Austin, Texas,“Every Democratic senator who is running for reelection has been to Texas for a fundraiser,” he told me.
-“We’ve got one coming up for Tim Johnson [of South Dakota].”.
+He is noted for his success and insider relations in Washington, D.C., and Austin, Texas.
+He said: "Every Democratic senator who is running for reelection has been to Texas for a fundraiser.
+We've got one coming up for Tim Johnson [of South Dakota]."
 Barnes has also served as a consultant, director, or chairman of more than two dozen companies, including SBC Communications, American Airlines, Dallas Bank and Trust, Grumman Systems Support Corporation, and Laredo National Bank.